ALYSON HABETZ - ASSOCIATE HEAD COACH

-If Patrick Murphy has been the face of the Alabama softball program throughout its entirety, Alyson Habetz certainly has played a huge role of her own in developing the Tide into one of the nation’s elite.
-Currently in her 19th season on Murphy’s staff in 2017, Habetz earned a promotion of her own when Murphy named her associate head coach in the summer of 2007.
+If Patrick Murphy has been the face of the Alabama softball program throughout its entirety, Alyson Habetz certainly has played a huge role in developing the Tide into one of the nation’s elite.
+Currently in her 22nd season on Murphy’s staff in 2020, Habetz earned a promotion when Murphy named her associate head coach in the summer of 2007.

-Habetz brings a wealth of softball and baseball knowledge to the Crimson Tide softball staff.
+Habetz brings a wealth of knowledge to the Crimson Tide softball staff.
 She joined on Sept.
 21, 1998, in the program’s third year.
-During her tenure, Habetz has helped Murphy lead the Tide to 11 Women's College World Series appearances, including its first national championship in 2012, along with five SEC regular season titles and four SEC Tournament titles.
+During her tenure, Habetz has helped lead the Tide to 12 Women’s College World Series appearances, including its first national championship in 2012, along with six SEC regular season titles and four SEC Tournament titles.

 Habetz’s primary duties include outfield play and team offense.
 She also contributes significantly to the evaluation of recruits.